VictoriaShalabaeva/italian-cuisine-app/README.md

   - **As a user:**

-    - I want to search for different recipes.
+    - I want to search for different recipes and get inspiration to try something new.
-    - I want to collect and store the recipes I liked in my profile.
+    - I want to be able to create my own recipes and store them in my profile.
     - I want to orgnize my recipes (to create, edit or delete recipes).
     - I want to share my own recipes with others.